Kipamojo/kipamojo.github.io/_posts/2020-03-04-Camping-in-South-West-France-A-Summer-Getaway-in-Montalivet-les-Bains.markdown

 ### Bordeaux

 Our favorite thing to do when the weather is bad in Montalivet is drive to Bordeaux.
-Bordeaux is a two-hour drive and the weather is often completely different (less rain, at least).
+Bordeaux is less than a two-hour drive and the weather is often completely different (less rain, at least).
 Bordeaux is a beautiful historic city with lots of things to see.

 [10 Historical Sights You Can't Miss When Visiting Bordeaux][historical bordeaux]{:target="_blank"}